HACManchester/Space3.WallPartitions/Notes/Doors.md

   * They're already 900mm across which covers wheelchair access (32inch)
   * One downside is they tend to be a bit heavy, but the frame we've but together should handle it without problems

+Ideally we want a minimum of 850mm for wheelchair access

 If you want to try and go for even cheaper doors

   * One option is to get one of the smaller ones from Wicks or B&Q, if it needs to be wider then you could always nail or screw a bit of wood onto the side of it